Intervention and Support

 Additional learning and support needs may relate to a range of circumstances for the child.
-Teaching staff and external support agencies work together and with families to plan and implement a personalised learning plan known as the One Child One Plan for identified students.
+Teaching staff and external support agencies work together and with families to plan and implement a personalised learning plan known as a One Plan for identified students.
 Through this process learning goals are designed and supported to meet the needs of each student.
-The Intervention and Support team works in collaboration across the Middle School, Senior School, Flexible Learning Program and the Inclusive Education Centre (IEC).
+The Intervention and Support team works in collaboration across Years 7-12, the Flexible Learning Program and the Inclusive Education Centre.

 High quality intervention and support programs in place include:

-- Targeted Learning Centre (TLC) program providing an engaging, inspiring and safe learning space for students in years 8, 9 and 10 who require additional learning support
+- the Targeted Learning Centre (TLC) program providing an engaging, inspiring and safe learning space to students in Years 7-10 who require additional learning support.

-- connecting students, families and education staff with providers as required, including those engaged through National Disability Insurance Scheme (NDIS) and Department for Education Student Support Services including Speech Pathology, Psychology, Special Education and Behaviour Coach support
+- connecting students, families and education staff with providers as required, including those engaged through National Disability Insurance Scheme (NDIS), Disability Employment Agencies and Department for Education Student Support Services: Speech Pathology, Psychology, Special Education and Behaviour Coach support

 - classroom-based support for literacy and numeracy interventions and SACE completion

-- a range of alternative programs for students who require additional wellbeing and engagement support (please refer to the Alternative Program information below).
+- a range of alternative programs for students who require additional wellbeing and engagement support (please refer to the Alternative Program information).

 Targeted Learning Centre (TLC)

-Identified students in year 8 and 9 attend the TLC every day for all subjects, where they access a significantly modified curriculum, as well as targeted intervention for literacy and numeracy skills.
+Identified students in Years 7-9 attend the TLC every day for all subjects, where they access a significantly modified curriculum, as well as targeted intervention for literacy and numeracy skills.
 Students work with one Care Group teacher and have access to a classroom Support Officer at all times.
-Identified students in the year 10 Targeted Learning Centre attend for the core subjects: English, Mathematics, Personalised Learning Plan, Science and History.
+Identified students in the Year 10 Targeted Learning Centre attend for the core subjects: English, Mathematics, Personalised Learning Plan, Science and History.
 All remaining elective subjects are undertaken in regular classes.